wentallout/wentallout/README.md

 # Hi, I'm Khoa

-I build accessible and beautiful websites.
-In my free time I make video games using Godot.
+I build accessible and beautiful websites using the most optimized framework which is Svelte.

+In my free time I learn how to make video games using Godot.

 ## Tech